 It is how we behave towards one another and how we treat the environment.

-We believe that each individual is responsible for his or her decision-making and therefore behaviour.
+We believe that each individual is responsible for her or his decision-making and therefore behaviour.

 We believe that behaviour affects every academic and social programme designed to further a child's development.